 Health Care Flexible Spending Account (HCFSA)

-NEW FOR 2024: Fidelity will be the new Flexible Spending Account (FSA) vendor
+NEW FOR 2024: Fidelity is the new Flexible Spending Account (FSA) vendor

-Health Care and Dependent Care FSAs will be administered by Fidelity, replacing Health Equity.
-You’ll now have access to your FSA account balance and claim verifications, along with information and resources for your other Fidelity-administered plans and programs at NetBenefits.
-If you’re enrolled in an FSA, you’ll receive a new debit card at your mailing address by Jan.
-1, 2024.
-You should continue to use your Health Equity card for any expenses incurred through Dec.
-31, 2023.
+Health Care and Dependent Care FSAs are now administered by Fidelity, replacing Health Equity.
+You can visit NetBenefits to access to your FSA account balance and claim verifications, along with information and resources for your other Fidelity-administered plans and programs.

-You can contribute pre-tax money each year (up to certain IRS limits) to a Health Care Flexible Spending Account (HCFSA) for reimbursement of eligible health care expenses.
-Keep in mind, all eligible expenses must be incurred between Jan.
+You can contribute pre-tax money each year (up to certain IRS limits) to a HCFSA for reimbursement of eligible health care expenses, such as deductibles, copays, coinsurance, and other medical expenses not covered by your health plan, including orthodontia, eyeglasses, contact lenses or laser vision surgery.
+All eligible expenses must be incurred between Jan.
 1 and Dec.
 31 of the plan year for which you elected the FSA; or the effective date of your HCFSA if elected after Jan.
 1 due to being newly eligible.
-Consult IRS Publication 502 for details.
+For more information, view IRS Publication 502.

 View All

 All eligible expenses must be incurred between Jan.
 1 and Dec.
-31 of the plan year for which you elected the FSA and while you are covered under the HCFSA:
+31 of the plan year for which you elected the FSA; or the effective date of your HCFSA if elected after Jan.
+1 due to being newly eligible.

 • The deadline to incur expenses is Dec.
 31 (end of the plan year).